riffnshred/nhl-led-scoreboard/README.md

 This is a Python software made to display NHL live scores, stats, and more of your favorite teams, on a Raspberry Pi driven RGB LED matrix.
 An LED matrix panel (also called a Dot led matrix or dot matrix) is a panel of LEDs used to build huge displays as you see in arenas, malls, time square, etc...

+## Skill requirements (PLEASE READ)
+I reckon that a lot of interest come from users that have little to no experience with a raspberry pi or computers and how to set up and use electronic devices in general.
+To help yourself here are some basic skills you need in order to set up and use this software and the device you are about to build.

+* Basic knowledge of Bash command language and terminal navigation.
+Here is a starting point https://www.raspberrypi.org/documentation/linux/usage/commands.md
+* Basic Knowledge of Electronics.
+* Willingness to fail and keep trying.
+* (Optional but recommended) Basic soldering skill.

+This documentation offers technical information related to the installation and execution of this software only.
+You will need to figure out other unrelated technical processes through tutorials or searching on google.

 ## Disclaimer